One of China’s many startup communities built by the government

 Book Chapters & Reviews

-Review of Work Pray Code: When Work Becomes Religion in Silicon Valley by Carolyn Chen, 2022.
+Tien, Grace.
+2022.
+Review of Work Pray Code: When Work Becomes Religion in Silicon Valley by Carolyn Chen.
 Princeton University Press.
 Review of Religious Research.

-Tien, G. (2020).“Reinterpreting Weber’s Protestant Ethic in China.”
+Tien, Grace.
+2020.“Reinterpreting Weber’s Protestant Ethic in China.”
 In Z. Xie (Ed), Protestantism and Modernity.
 Hong Kong: Logos & Pneuma Press.